djangopackages/djangopackages/docs/apiv3_docs.rst

 ================
-Webservice APIv1
+Webservice APIv3
 ================

-This is the API documentation for Django Packages.
+This is the APIv3 documentation for Django Packages.
 It is designed to be language and tool agnostic.

 API Usage
 =========

-The current API is limited to read-only GET requests.
+This API is limited to read-only GET requests.
 Other HTTP methods will fail.
-Only JSON is provided
+Only JSON is provided.

 API Reference
 =============